johnnoone/aioconsul/README.rst

 AIO Consul
 ----------

-Consul_ has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure, like :
+Consul_ has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure, like:

 * Service Discovery
 * Health Checking